 - Winnipeg: R2, R3

-If your postal code does not begin with these characters, but you live within a 30 minute drive of the downtown core of one of these cities, we will still consider you eligible for the survey.
-If you are still unsure if you are eligible, feel free to email us at firstname.lastname@example.org and we can determine if you are eligible.
+If your postal code does not begin with these characters, but you live within a 30 minute drive of the downtown core of one of these cities, we will still consider you eligible for the focus groups.
+If you are still unsure if you are eligible, feel free to email us at email@example.com and we can determine if you are eligible.

 As we want our sample to be as representative of the population of raciliazed newcomer women in Canada as possible, we do have some targets of number of responses from each visible minority group in each city.
 In order to meet and not exceed these targets, we may need to turn down some requests to participate.
-If you are not able to participate in the survey for this reason, you may be able to participate in focus groups we will be holding next year instead.

 Will the survey be translated into languages other than English?